benzyx/blog/_posts/2017-09-27-inspiration.markdown

 So what have I been doing?

 Before writing anything, I wanted to make sure I was doing it right.
-So I went around and asked a lot of my friends what I should write about, and received some scattered feedback.
+So I went around and asked a few of my friends what I should write about, and received some scattered feedback.
 One said that I should be consistent, maybe stick to writing a technical blog.
 One said that I should be artistic, and expose a more personal side of me.
 One friend stressed that I should be original - no point in reiterating what other people have already said.
 When I told my girlfriend (Joanna, you'll probably hear more about her soon) about my intentions to write "A Comprehensive Guide to Kinkaku Izakaya", she said that I'm dumb and that I should just give up blogging.

 I considered all the advice I've received.
 And then I waited.